GALLERY: TCU concludes 2019 homecoming with tri-city parade

 Devout Titans supporters braved the cold winds Friday, Oct.
-11 to witness the Tri-City United homecoming parade, an annual tradition.
+11 to attend the Tri-City United homecoming parade, an annual tradition.

 After making its way through Montgomery and Le Center, the entourage of staff and students concluded its route along Main Street in Lonsdale.

-The 2019 TCU Homecoming court also made appearances in the parade.
+The 2019 TCU Homecoming court also made an appearance in the parade.
 King Ryan Smith and Queen Keilee Westlie, and each of the candidate pairs, rode through the streets via vehicles with fall athletes and captains walking close behind.

 The parade concluded homecoming festivities during the school day, but later the Titans football team took on the Belle Plaine Tigers and TCU students finished the night with the homecoming dance.